EMERGING MARKETS-Brazilian real, stocks lead gains among Latin American peers

-The MSCI's index for Latin American stocks .MILA00000PUS added 2.6%, with Brazil's Bovespa stock index .BVSP leading gains among regional peers, helped by a jump in materials and energy stocks tracking strong commodity prices.
+Brazil's Bovespa stock index .BVSPgained, on a boost from a 5% climb in shares of both mining giant Vale SA VALE3.SA and state-run oil company Petrobras PETR4.SA.

-Metal and oil prices rallied on hopes that protests against COVID-19 curbs in China would lead to a faster easing of the policies that have stifled economic growth and sparked concerns about demand in top consumer China.
-MET/LO/R
+The real BRL= rallied 1.5% as prices of its top export iron ore jumped on top steel producer China's moves to ramp up support for struggling property developers.
+IRN

-The Bovespa has risen 5.9% so far this year, outperforming the 24.5% fall in the broader emerging market .MSCIEF.
+The Bovespa has risen 6.5% so far this year, outperforming the 22.6% drop in the broader emerging market .MSCIEF.

 Brazil stocks will rally by double-digits through end-2023, despite uncertainty about new government policies as President-elect Luiz Inacio Lula da Silva seeks to balance social priorities and budget constraints, a Reuters poll predicted.